Board of Directors

 Dexter Talley is an exceptionally dedicated and relentless problem solver who continues to contribute to society by sharing his knowledge and expertise instructing people who are interested in his field of “Going Green” and being Energy Efficient.
 In 2019 Dexter took his first step in furthering his own knowledge in the green community by enrolling in the BIG program.
 After graduating the program he decided he wanted to become a mentor within the program to help inner city impoverished youth to be able to be exposed to something he felt would be groundbreaking and useful to their livelihood.
 The BIG program is customized to assist young adults in making clear choices, having emotional intelligence, believing in their dreams, elevating their work skills, and overall knowledge in basic life skills.

-One important training Dexter prides himself of obtaining during his time in the program is his DET Verifier certification where he achieved an impressive perfect score of 100%.
+One important training Dexter prides himself on obtaining during his time in the program is his DET Verifier certification, where he achieved an impressive perfect score of 100%.

-He enjoys fishing, hiking, camping, traveling, trying diverse food, fashion, DIY projects.
+He enjoys fishing, hiking, camping, traveling, trying diverse food, fashion, and DIY projects.

 dexter@greenspaceschattanooga.com